Master of Philosophy

 - plant cryogenics

-The faculty has significant involvement with the Grain Research and Development Corporation, the Sydney University Pulsford Laboratory, and the Precision Agriculture Laboratory and membership with the Institute for Sustainable Solutions.
+The faculty has significant involvement with the Grain Research and Development Corporation, the Sydney University Pulsford Laboratory, the Precision Agriculture Laboratory and the Hydrology and Geo-Information Sciences Laboratory.

-The faculty also enjoys relationships with CSIRO, National and State government departments, Australian Bureau of Agricultural and Resource Economics.
+The faculty also enjoys relationships with CSIRO, National and State government departments.
 Our strong international linkages are supported by ACIAR, AusAID, GRDC and IDP with collaborations in South East Asia, India, Central and South America, China, the Asia- Pacific region, the European Union and the USA.

 You will have the opportunity to utilise the wide range of learning environments the faculty has to offer.
 We have field stations in western and northern New South Wales and the Plant Breeding Institute is a world leader in biotechnology, genetics, specialist plant breeding and horticulture.
 Our post graduate students enjoy the benefits of a modern and vibrant department, including a specialist library, laboratories and an extensive computer network.